logo

 How to Become a Teacher in Chicago

-If you are interested in working in an urban school environment, Chicago is a great place to look for teaching opportunities.
-Chicago Public Schools (CPS) is the third-largest school district in the country and includes over 500 public elementary and secondary schools and over 100 charter schools.1 You will need at least a bachelor’s degree and an educator license to apply for public school teaching jobs in Chicago.
-Preparing a professional application package will be an important step towards securing a teaching job in the Chicago area.
-You might also consider working in private and charter schools in Chicago, which have different requirements.
+If you want to work in an urban school environment, Chicago is a great place to look for teaching opportunities.
+Chicago Public Schools (CPS) is the third-largest school district in the country and includes over 500 public elementary and secondary schools and over 100 charter schools.1 You will need an educator license from the Illinois State Board of Education (ISBE) to apply for public school teaching jobs in Chicago.
 Read on for more information.

-All Chicago teachers must have a bachelor’s degree and a teaching certificate issued by the Illinois State Board of Education (ISBE).
 Teacher hiring for all public and many charter and magnet schools in Chicago is centralized through CPS.
 The CPS Teach Chicago initiative provides a wealth of further resources for applicants, including recruiters to help candidates through the process.

-Step 2: Complete your teacher profile.
+Step 1: Complete a job page / teacher profile.

 Step 3: Attend an interview with a school leader or panel.